Navigating the Main Menu

 To sign a Bitcoin PSBT, you have the following options:

-- Load from SD Card: Load an unsigned PSBT file from your SD card.
+: Load a PSBT file from your SD card.

-- As a signed PSBT file, which can be saved to your SD card and then loaded back into your coordinator wallet for broadcasting.
+: The signed PSBT file will be saved to your SD card to be loaded back into your coordinator wallet.

-If a thermal printer is attached to your device, you can also print the PSBT QR codes for record-keeping or further processing.
+Tip: If a thermal printer is attached to your device, you can also print the PSBT QR codes for further processing.

 Message¶